 The temperature should be a constant 24 to 28 degrees Celsius.
 You could use a heating mat if you are worried that the temperature is too low.

 Once your clones are safely in their growing medium, all you need to do is carefully monitor them until they develop roots.
 This involves checking them at least once a day, spraying the leaves with filtered water and raising the lid of the grow tent to allow fresh air in.
-This is essential to reduce the risk of mould spores which could easily destroy the young clones.
+This is essential to reduce the risk of mold spores which could easily destroy the young clones.
 Roots should develop between one and three weeks.

 How can I tell that roots have grown?